shuvo1997/flutter-project-using-getx/README.md

-# myproject
+## Exploring-Getx

-A new Flutter project.
+A new Flutter project using getx state management.
+The folder are stucrtured according to getx-pattern.

 ## Folder Structure
 ```